-In the event of a pupil going missing during the course of the school day we will carry out immediate checks to ensure the pupil is not on site, we will then make contact with the pupil's parents/carers and inform the police.
+17 5.5 In the event of a pupil going missing during the course of the school day we will carry out immediate checks to ensure the pupil is not on site, we will then make contact with the pupil's parents/carers and inform the police.

-When the school is hired out to a 3rd party provider, we ensure that they have appropriate arrangements in place to keep children safe through the sight of their child protection and safer recruitment procedures.
+17.6 When the school is hired out to a third party provider, we ensure that they have appropriate arrangements in place to keep children safe through the sight of their Child Protection and safer recruitment procedures.

-At Whaddon Church of England School, we ensure that we are aware of the content of materials used by any visiting speakers prior to their visit.
+17.9 At Whaddon School we ensure that we are aware of the content of materials to be used by any visiting speakers, prior to their presentation.

-18. Prevent Duty
+18. Prevent Duty Prevent Duty including Preventing Radicalisation

+- 18.1.
 We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism.

-All school staff and governors have completed Prevent training and we have training logs to evidence this.

-We have in place and monitor appropriate web filtering systems.

-The DSLs and senior leaders are familiar with their duties under The Prevent Duty Guidance: Revised Prevent duty guidance: for England and Wales - GOV.UK (www.gov.uk)
+As such we have a school Preventing Radicalisation Policy which is shared with all stakeholders and published on our school website. - 16.2.
+We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism. - 16.3.
+All school staff and governors have completed Prevent training and we have training logs to evidence this. - 16.4.
+We have in place and monitor appropriate web filtering systems. - 16.5.
+The DSLs and senior leaders are familiar with their duties under The Prevent Duty Guidance: Revised Prevent duty guidance: for England and Wales GOV.UK (www.gov.uk)

-19. Online Safety
+19.Online Safety